 Managing sync configurations

-• Pause — Prevent the sync from being run without deleting it
+• Pause — Prevent the sync from being run without deleting the configuration.

-• Delete — Permanently remove the sync configuration and its history
+• Delete — Permanently remove the sync configuration and its entire run history.

 A paused sync cannot be run until it is resumed.
 Users deactivated by a sync run remain in the system as inactive users and can be reactivated individually.
-See Active and inactive users.
+Refer to the active and inactive users guide for instructions on manual reactivation.

 Excel template fields

-Download the template from any sync configuration’s upload step.
-The file includes all supported fields.
-Required fields are highlighted in yellow in the header row.
+Download the template from any sync configuration’s Upload step.
+The file includes all supported fields, with required fields highlighted in yellow in the header row.

 ColumnRequiredDescription